diego-codes/leaflet-workshop/README.md

    For this workshop, we have the file `metros.json` with GeoJSON format data from the US Census.
 In a real-world use case you'd be fetching data from [their API's](https://www.census.gov/data/developers/data-sets/acs-5year.html), but for the sake of the workshop I've aleady gotten the data and cleaned it up for you.

    We're going to be looking at a small set of [US metro areas and their commuting](https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_17_5YR_B08301&prodType=table) habits from the US Census Bureau's 2013-2017 American Community Survey 5-Year Estimates.

+   GeoJson is a format for encoding a variety of geographic data structures using... you guessed it JSON.
+With GeoJSON you can represent points, lines, polygons and other geometric shapes over maps. **GeoJSON uses Earth coordinate system to set the properties of these things.** This can be compared to shape or kml files used by Esri and Google respectively.
+GeoJSON uses JSON syntax, it works really well for web-based mapping tools like APIs, JSON-based document databases and, you guessed it again - Leaflet.

    ```js
    /* ...map with tiles */